Andcart/sola-dk/README.md

 -   **Asynchronous Core:** Built with `asyncio` for efficient handling of I/O-bound tasks like network requests to RPC endpoints and APIs.
 -   **Modular & Extensible:** Each component (`Connector`, `Monitor`, `Processor`, `Broadcaster`) has a single responsibility, making the system easy to extend or modify.
--   **Configuration Driven:** All sensitive and environment-specific data (RPC URLs, contract addresses) is managed via a `.env` file.
+-   **Configuration-Driven:** All sensitive and environment-specific data (RPC URLs, contract addresses) is managed via a `.env` file.
--   **Real-World Simulation:** Enriches blockchain event data with real-time external data via an API call (CoinGecko for token prices).
+-   **Real-World Simulation:** Enriches blockchain event data with real-time external data via an API call (e.g., CoinGecko for token prices).
 -   **Safe by Design:** Simulates the final, state-changing transaction without requiring private keys or real funds, making it safe to run and test.

 ## Concept